MyOralVillage/OIM-Taler-Wallet/README.md

 See the [Taler manual](https://docs.taler.net) and [Taler wallet](https://www.taler.net/en/wallet.html) for more information.

-## this version is *PURLEY A PROOF OF CONCEPT!*
+## this version is *PURELY A PROOF OF CONCEPT!*

 Under no circumstances should it be used for financial transactions, sensitive financial information, nor as a supplement to any existing GNU Taler Android libraries. **USE AT YOUR OWN RISK, IT MAY BREAK EXISTING GNU TALER ANDROID BUILDS!**

 ## this version has known issues:
-- Transaction database is hardcoded to test path
+- Transaction database is hardcoded to test implementation
 - Proper transaction filtering in history is not yet implemented
 - Chests do not dynamically update
 - Protobuf of user settings not fully integrated
 - Withdrawing KUDOS in dev mode sometimes bugs out
 - Transaction database needs to be integrated into wallet-core
 - Icons need touch-ups and resizing
+- Transaction history cards do not display bills and show date in a written format instead of icons
+- Transaction history requires filters by amount of currency spent, currency in transaction, or by date
+- Transaction history should potentially explore pagination
+- Transaction history might benefit from a default screen when there are no transactions in the system
+- App version is bugged
 ---
 # Building and Structure